graukin/skyrim_ingredients/README.md

 ### Python

-Python script understands -h or --help key.
+Python script understands -h or --help keys.
 Also you may print 'help' or 'h' while it's running.

 Ingredients' names and effects may be painted in different ways.
 To use it you need [ansicolors](https://github.com/verigak/colors) library.
-To change colors or logic change config src/python/config.json
+To use alternative colors or painting logic change config src/python/config.json

 ### Node.js